 - Just because you get a good grade from a teacher doesn’t mean they have the ability to write you a good letter of recommendation.

-- The importance of building relationships with your professors, research PI’s, advisors, and other people that influence your life.
+- It’s important to build relationships with your professors, research PI’s, advisors, and other people along your premed path.

 Links and Other Resources

 - Check out my Premed Playbook series of books (available on Amazon), with installments on the personal statement, the medical school interview, and the MCAT.

 - Related episode: 6 Secondary Essay Mistakes and How to Avoid Them.

 - Related episode: 5 Biggest Medical School Personal Statement Mistakes.